-The Council will not request information that should have been submitted with the application at the beginning and which is clearly set out in guidance within this document and any further guidance issued by the Council, but will proceed to determine the application on the basis of the information submitted.
+The Council will not again request information that should have been submitted with the application at the outset or following a reasonable request, and which is clearly set out in guidance within this document and any further guidance issued by the Council.
+In such circumstances, the Council but will proceed to determine the application on the basis of the information submitted.